-NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the season
+NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the year

 The reason you should click over and check out the other experts this week is because you're going to want to write down all of Jamey Eisenberg's picks and use them for yourself.
 Through two weeks, he's 20-11 picking games against the spread, which means I should probably also start using his picks because they seem to be working out slightly better than mine.

-By the way, if you want to make fun of me for all of the wrong picks I made last week -- and why wouldn't you? -- you can do that in the comment section or on Twitter.
-I mean, I picked a team quarterbacked by Andy Dalton to win a prime-time game last week, so I definitely deserve to be mocked.
+By the way, if you want to make fun of me for all of the wrong picks I made last week -- and why wouldn't you -- you can do that in the comment section or on Twitter.
+I mean, I picked a team quarterbacked by Andy Dalton to win a primetime game last week, so I definitely deserve to be mocked.

 Speaking of Dalton, here's a dog in a Cincinnati Bengals jersey.
 I'm pretty sure he lost some serious money gambling on the Bengals in Week 2 because that's the only way to explain the look of horror on his face.